History of the Jews in Brody: The Jerusalem of the Austrian Empire

-The city name Brody derives from the Ukrainian word brid, which means 'ford' (German: Furt) changing in plural into brody 'fords'.
-Crossing a swampy ford on the way to the city one marvels with a question how could something referred to as "Jerusalem" in such a flat and boggy pine forested "mosquito area".
-What could attract the Jews here in the "fords"?
-The answer is indisputable – commerce and trade.
-Kratter, the contemporary of Joseph II, notes in his Briefe über den jetztigen Zustand Galiziens that Brody is the first and almost the only commercial city, where big enterprises are concentraned in the Jewish hands, except a few German trade and banking houses.
+The name of the city derives from the Ukrainian word brid, which means 'ford' (German: Furt); changing in plural to brody 'fords'.

+Kratter, contemporary of Joseph II, notes in his Briefe über den jetztigen Zustand Galiziens that Brody is the first and almost the only commercial city, where big enterprises were concentraned in the Jewish hands, except a few German trade and banking houses.

 Brody's Jerusalemic association is not a sheer modern invention.
-The tradition ascribes this analogy to the emperor Joseph II, who visited Brody in 1774 and presumably said that Now, it is clear why I am designated to be Jerusalem king (one of the titles of Austrian emperors).
+Tradition ascribes this analogy to emperor Joseph II, who visited it in 1774 and presumably said, Now, it is clear why I am designated to be king of Jerusalem (one of the titles of Austrian emperors).

 Joseph's stay in Brody resulted in significant consequences.
-In 1778 he issues the decree that makes Brody a free town.
-This event quickly reflected on city development and life, marking a new era that lasted for 100 favourable years in all the respects.
-Yet in 1774 Joseph II freed Brody citizens from all the taxes under the condition of reconstruction of old houses and erecting of new ones.
+In 1778 he issued a decree making Brody a free town, which quickly reflected on its development and life, marking a new prosperous era that spanned a century.

+Yet, in 1774, he freed Brody from all taxes under the condition of reconstructing old houses and erecting new ones.
 The market square was surrounded by new stone houses with basements for storage.

-Many Jewish historians as Simon Dubnow (in The History of Hasidism), Raphael Mahler (in Hasidism and the Jewish Enlightenment) all frequently direct themselves and touch upon Brody, willingly or unwillingly, as Brody was in a fact a Jewish hub, one of the most important "bricks" in the Galician and Austrian Jewish history.
-And any historian undertaking a serious study of Jewish past in Galicia, should draw his attention to one of the primary Jewish historical clusters in the area, namely Brody.